Lacrymology/states/jenkins/doc/pillar.rst

 jenkins:hostnames
 ~~~~~~~~~~~~~~~~~~

-list of HTTP hostnames that ends in jenkins webapp.
+List of HTTP hostnames that ends in jenkins webapp.

 Optional
 --------